Linguistic Landscapes 9 | Movement and Immobilities

 The conference fee for LL9 is 100€.
 This includes food during coffee and lunch breaks as well as the conference dinner.

 You can transfer the money to the bank account below.
-Please make sure to mention "Conference fee LL9, R-AGR-0216-10-K" in the subject line.
+Please make sure to mention your name + "Conference fee LL9, R-AGR-0216-10-K" in the subject line.
 Otherwise we won't get the money from the University bank account.
-As proof of payment, please upload a pdf or scan of your payment receipt during the registration process or send it to us via email@example.com.
+As proof of payment, please upload a pdf or scan of your payment receipt during the registration process or send it to us via firstname.lastname@example.org.

 Recipient: Université du Luxembourg